About Charles University

 To determine the unit value of an individual ECTS course, the following formula will be used by the UR Registrar's office: # of ECTS credits divided by 7 and rounded up to the nearest tenth of a unit.
 EXAMPLE: a 6 ECTS credit class would be worth .9 Richmond units.

-Courses at UPCES are measured on the American credit system, NOT on ECTS.
-Below is a table with the conversion into units as it will appear on the
+Courses at UPCES are measured on the U.S. semester credit system, NOT on ECTS.
+Below is a table with the conversion into units as it will appear on the UR transcript.

 * Grades of "4" or "Z" earned in classes at the Faculty of Social Sciences do NOT transfer back to the University of Richmond.